 The Lakhori restaurant offers luxury style dining with a great range of north Indian street food and Mughal delicacies.
-Located at the ground floor of the haveli.
-The food quality and taste is truly impeccable.
+Located on the ground floor of the haveli.
+The food quality and taste are truly impeccable.
 They offer both À la carte and buffet.
-The ambience truly lightens up your mood with the soothing music playing in the background and the roof top view of Jama Masjid.
+The ambience truly lightens up your mood with the soothing music playing in the background and the rooftop view of Jama Masjid.
 In the evening, they also have live music and Kathak dance for entertainment.

 P.S: If you are going for deserts, then do try the paan kulfi.

 Lakhori Restaurant’s view from the top

 Shahi Paneer with Achari Pyaaz and Lachha Parantha & Paan Kulfi